AndrewMichael2020/Youtube-transcript-play/README.md

 - Public videos often work without cookies.
 YouTube may block cloud IPs.
 - If needed, add `youtube_cookies.txt` (Netscape format) to the project root.
 The app will automatically load only the essential cookies.
 - Proxies: set `YT_HTTP_PROXY` and `YT_HTTPS_PROXY` if you must use a residential proxy.
 Proxies are ignored when cookies are present.
+- Manual fallback: paste a transcript in the "Paste transcript (optional)" box to bypass fetching entirely.

 ## Run
 ```